seohyun2021/Genomics-R/README.md

 # genomic-R

-I've done this to sum up JHU "genomic data science" in Coursera.
+I've done this to summarize JHU "genomic data science" in Coursera.

 In my point of view, R is very powerful tool for students who want to understand genomic data in statistical way and it can save time for pratical research.